Moving to Los Angeles from Australia

 Transferring money to L.A. from Australia

-If you’re seriously considering a new life in Los Angeles, you’ll probably need to convert some of your savings into American dollars.
+If you’re thinking of moving to Los Angeles you’ll probably need to convert some of your Australian dollars into American dollars.

 The American education system has many similarities with Australia in terms of their approach to teaching and learning.
 American schools are organised slightly differently, dividing up into elementary, middle and high schools.